fatred/problemofnetworkdotcom/content/posts/updating-my-fiber7-vyos-config-to-1dot5.md

 set firewall ipv4 name wan-lan-v4 rule 772 protocol 'igmp'
 ```

 And that is it.
 A fully operational VyOS config for Init7.
-This gist contains the full config (less user accounts, and some more specific things I have just in my environment).

 Please let me know your comments and thoughts.
 I am always willing to learn.